-I am interested in how individuals process and respond to emotional information, and how to effectively organize and classify these responses.
-I use multiple techniques for understanding emotional experience, including both behavioral measures (e.g., subjective ratings, forced choice outcomes, facial expression behavior) and physiological measures (e.g., functional magnetic resonance imaging [fMRI] and facial electromyography [EMG]).
+I am interested in how individuals process and respond to emotionally charged information, and how to effectively organize and classify these responses.
+I use multiple techniques for understanding emotional experience, including both behavioral measures (e.g., ratings, facial expression behavior) and physiological measures (e.g., brain imaging).

 My interest in the psychology of emotion began in the domain of music.
 Music can influence us psychologically and physiologically, and I did some work in this area as an undergraduate (MuE) and master’s student (Bregman Media Labs).

 Mattek, A. M., Wolford, G., & Whalen, P. J. (2017).
 A mathematical model captures the structure of subjective affect.
 Perspectives on Psychological Science, 12(3), 508-526. [pdf]

 Mattek, A. M., Whalen, P. J., Berkowitz, J. L., & Freeman, J. B. (2016).
 Differential effects of cognitive load on subjective versus motor responses to ambiguously valenced facial expressions.
 Emotion.
 Advance online publication. http://dx.doi.org/10.1037/emo0000148 [pdf]

 Whalen, P. J., Raila, H., Bennett, R., Mattek, A., Brown, A., Taylor, J., et al. (2013).
 Neuroscience and facial expressions of emotion: The role of amygdala—prefrontal interactions.
 Emotion Review, 5(1), 78-83.